-We do have flat versions of the de_p furniture in TR_Data.
-These start with the ID prefix TR_furn_de_p.
+Tamriel-Data adds flat versions of the de_p furniture that start with the ID prefix TR_furn_de_p.
 You may NOT use them in your showcase!
 They're fine in regular TR interiors, just not showcases.

 The Northmarker is a static that is used by the game to correctly orient the map.
 Please make sure you include one in your showcase.
 A good place to put the Northmarker is just outside the main entrance door to your interior.

-Your light settings should match a similar MW or TR interior's light settings.
-This is one time when copying is allowed.
-Light Settings can be accessed through the main menu in the CS.
-Select “World”, and then “Interior Cell...”.
+You must adjust Light Settings in your showcase interior through the main menu in the CS.
+Select “World->Interior Cell...”.
 Scroll through the Cell Descriptions to find your cell.
-Now adjust the Ambient/Sunlight and Fog settings.
-Also, be sure to check the "Illegal To Sleep Here" box.
-If your showcase has water – this is where you would adjust the height of the water.
+Now adjust the Ambient, Sunlight, and Fog settings.
+Find an Ambient color that fits the style of the interior – take a look at similar interiors in TR, but don't copy the settings exactly.
+Keep Sunlight low – TR interiors as a rule have values between 10-20 for Sunlight.
+Also, be sure to check the "Illegal To Sleep Here" box if the location is privately and legally owned.
+If your showcase has water, this is where you adjust the height of the water.

 While working in the CS, you will inevitably modify something that you had no intention of modifying.
 This may be static or misc objects or other cells.
 It is important that these minor changes do not appear in your showcase file.
 A file with such modifications is called “dirty”, and needs to be “cleaned” before submission to TR.